Welcome to the Society of Legal Scholars

 Members of the senior judiciary and members of the legal professions also participate regularly in the work of the SLS.
 Some members themselves have professional legal qualifications and have links with, or are active in, legal practice.
 The Society’s membership is drawn from all jurisdictions in the UK and Ireland and also includes some affiliated members typically working in other common law systems.

-The President of the Society for 2015-16 is Professor Andrew Burrows QC, FBA of the University of Oxford and the President-Elect is Professor Imelda Maher of University College Dublin.
+The President of the Society for 2016-17 is Professor Imelda Maher MRIA of University College Dublin, the Immediate Past President is Professor Andrew Burrows QC, FBA of the University of Oxford, and the Vice President is Professor Peter Alldridge of Queen Mary, University of London.